coracle-social/coracle/ROADMAP.md

 # Current

 - [ ] Refactor
-  - [ ] Normalize all relay urls, see comment by daniele
   - [ ] Add thread view
   - [ ] Use image and fetch proxies for user-provided content (especially profile data: nip05, picture, banner) to avoid security warnings
 - [ ] Remove profile popover